-LONGER-TE ERM STRATEGIES (24 - 36 MONTHS S) MARKETING G STRATEGY RESPONSIBLE: BUDGET RECOMMEN NDATION: CONSIDERATIONS: Identity Continue Brand implementations activities as outlined in the 2018 organizational budget Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 This amount depends on what was accomplished in 2017, however a reasonable budget estimate is \$10,000 - \$20,000 Social Continue actively curating all social media sites Monitor patron and partner engagement with sites to ensure ROI for staff time and effectiveness of tool Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 No cost beyond staff time Tools Produce 2017 Annual Report Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 Assuming a similar look and feel from 2017 and outsourced vendor, around \$7,500; \$3,000 for a more traditional written report Tools Implement no/low cost smart phone applications that increase customer service offerings Includes educational campaign, marketing and signage Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$2,000-\$3,000 for public education, marketing and signage, if applicable
+LONGER-TERM STRATEGIES (24 - 36 MONTHS) MARKETING STRATEGY RESPONSIBLE: BUDGET RECOMMENDATION: CONSIDERATIONS: Identity Continue Brand implementations activities as outlined in the 2018 organizational budget Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization This amount depends on what was accomplished in 2017, however a reasonable budget estimate is \$10,000 - Social Continue actively curating all social media sites Monitor patron and partner engagement with sites to ensure ROI for staff time and effectiveness of tool TBD in 2017 Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$20,000 No cost beyond staff time Tools Produce 2017 Annual Report Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 Assuming a similar look and feel from 2017 and outsourced vendor, around \$7,500; \$3,000 for a more traditional written report Tools Implement no/low cost smart phone applications that increase customer service offerings Includes educational campaign, marketing and signage Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$2,000-\$3,000 for public education, marketing and signage, if applicable

-Madia Continue active veleties eleis Chavanna !:- No cost borres distant

-Media Continue active relationship Cheyenne in No cost beyond staff

-building with local media, including partnership with time

-annual meetings with news MPO; breakdown of

-directors roles and

-responsibilities for

-each organization

-TBD in 2017

-Staffing Continue staff development and Cheyenne in \$300-\$500/week for

-training, including a review of partnership with staff training and

-staffing levels to support MPO; breakdown of possible paid intern

-communications and stakeholder roles and

-outreach activities responsibilities for

-Consider developing a each organization

-permanent intern program TBD in 2017

-to support this position

-PR Revisit Crisis Communication Plan Cheyenne No cost beyond staff

-for accuracy and update as needed time

-Engage Create 2019 Annual Cheyenne in \$30,000 total

-Communications & Stakeholder partnership with communications

-Engagement Plan by early 4th MPO; breakdown of budget for 2018

-quarter 2018 roles and

-Review effectiveness of responsibilities for

-2017 efforts (see Metrics each organization

-section for additional detail) TBD in 2017

-Create communications

-and marketing budget for

-2018 to complement

-program communication

-and marketing priorities

-METRICS Use data benchmarks and \$500 - \$700 for in-

-make adjustments to build house execution;

-2019 Annual Marketing Plan \$5,000 - \$7,500 for

-and budget priorities, i.e., outsourced execution.

-media impressions and Google outsourced execution.

-Analytics

-Administer patron and partner

-survey.
-By the third year, there

-should be enough data to

-complete a trend analysis and

-make adjustments to budgeting

-per survey results.
+Media Continue active relationship building with local media, including annual meetings with news directors Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 No cost beyond staff time Staffing Continue staff development and training, including a review of staffing levels to support communications and stakeholder outreach activities Consider developing a permanent intern program to support this position Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$300-\$500/week for staff training and possible paid intern PR Revisit Crisis Communication Plan for accuracy and update as needed Cheyenne No cost beyond staff time Engage Create 2019 Annual Communications & Stakeholder Engagement Plan by early 4th quarter 2018 Review effectiveness of 2017 efforts (see Metrics section for additional detail) Create communications and marketing budget for 2018 to complement program communication and marketing priorities Cheyenne in partnership with MPO; breakdown of roles and responsibilities for each organization TBD in 2017 \$30,000 total communications budget for 2018 METRICS Use data benchmarks and make adjustments to build 2019 Annual Marketing Plan and budget priorities, i.e., media impressions and Google Analytics Administer patron and partner survey.
+By the third year, there should be enough data to complete a trend analysis and make adjustments to budgeting per survey results. \$500 - \$700 for in- house execution; \$5,000 - \$7,500 for outsourced execution.